 I started working in Endava 6 years ago, and I’m still managing the team I joined back then.
 We had our share of difficult times, but we always managed to survive.
 Some great guys in the team recognised me as a person who can be trusted and together, we restored our strength.

 Endava helped me the most by allowing me to follow my vision, almost without interference.
 It was a learning process for my team and me.
 Somebody passed on how to do C++ or Python.
-Someone else thought me how to extend our test automation framework.
+Someone else taught me how to extend our test automation framework.
 And they all helped me to become a better person and a better manager.

 Tell us about what drives you at Endava.